JHU-Delivery-Robot/Navigation/README.md

 Next, clone this repository into the folder of your choice using `git clone --recurse-submodules https://github.com/JHU-Delivery-Robot/Navigation.git`.

 Next, we install meson.
 This should just be `pip install meson`.
 Run `meson --version` to make sure it is installed properly, if meson cannot be found you need to place Python package scripts onto your PATH.

-Next, we install the vcpkg package manager by running `./vcpkg/bootstrap-vcpkg.sh` from the root directory of this project.

 ### Mac